 Our main educational objective for students is the attainment of a common core of knowledge in biotechnology, with particular emphasis on their ability to integrate knowledge across disciplinary boundaries.
-Specific track objectives are to provide students with didactic and practical knowledge:
+Specific concentration objectives are to provide students with didactic and practical knowledge:

 - in protein analytical approaches and methodologies for activities and function of biopharmaceuticals (Biopharmaceutical Analytical Sciences)

 - in development and optimization of drug substance manufacturing of biopharmaceuticals (Process Sciences)